Skip to Content

 5. Little Penguin Illustration

-Little penguins are also known as fairy penguins, they are the smallest species of penguins.
+Little penguins, also known as fairy penguins, are the smallest species of penguins.
 They are found on the southern coasts of Australia and New Zealand.

-Little penguins on Middle Island off Warrnambool, Victoria were preyed upon heavily by foxes who could reach the Island at low tide.
+Little penguins on Middle Island off Warrnambool, Victoria, were heavily preyed upon by foxes that could reach the Island at low tide.
 Maremma sheepdogs were successfully trained to protect the penguins from the foxes.
-The first trained dog was called Oddball and his story inspired the 2015 film of the same name.
+The first trained dog was Oddball, and his story inspired the 2015 film of the same name.

-The drawing is from the book A History of the Birds of New Zealand 1873.
+The drawing is from A History of the Birds of New Zealand 1873.

 Little penguins